Force-quit/Projects/README.md

 # Projects

-Here are my personnal projects I've been working on since 2019.
+Personnal projects I've been working on since 2019.

 Here are some of my favorite projects located in the VSQT solution of this repository:
 - https://github.com/Force-quit/AutoClicker